These stunning examples of pointillism show just what can be achieved with the simple dot.

 Although now living in London, James' pieces of art can be seen on walls, buildings, and murals around the globe.

-Have you seen any inspiring examples of dot art pointillism?
-Have you previously experimented with this style?
+Have you seen any inspiring examples of pointillism?
+Have you experimented with dot art?
 Let us know in the comments box below!